jal004/KeebCompanion/KeebCollection/README.md

 ## Known Issues:

-1. 'Item Type' field selection is not being saved when editing an existing item
+1. The 'Item Type' field selection is not being saved when editing an existing item
    - This does not affect update functionality, but it can be inconvenient having to reselect the item type every time an item is updated.
-2. KeebCompanion logo is not matching the saved application theme when relaunching
+2. The KeebCompanion logo is not matching the saved application theme when relaunching
    - This is because the default logo corresponds to the light theme.
    - After relaunching, reselecting the saved theme will fix the logo so that it matches the theme again.
    - Future plans are to convert the logos from PNG to SVG so that we can modify the colors with CSS instead of changing the picture on a theme change.